MicrosoftDocs/win32/desktop-src/wer/wer-settings.md

 WER's Live Kernel Reports settings, which are described next, are both located under the following registry subkey:

-For Windows 10 1703, Windows Server 2019, and newer:
+For Windows 10 1703, Windows Server 2019, and later:

 -   **HKEY\_LOCAL\_MACHINE**\\**SYSTEM**\\**CurrentControlSet**\\**Control**\\**CrashControl**